6 Surprising Jaw Pain Causes to Watch Out For

 Image Point Fr/Shutterstock

-Sinus infections, allergies, and colds can be the cause of jaw pain, notes Dr. Roisman.
+Sinus infections, allergies, and colds can be jaw pain causes, notes Dr. Roisman.
 “Ruling out sinuses can involve anything from referring them to their physician, waiting for a cold to pass or have them take their allergy medication.”
 He notes that he may tell a patient to try Afrin or some other short-term nasal spray and if the pain clears up, it’s not a dental issue, so the patient should see his regular doctor or ENT.
-Here are tops signs of sinus infections to look out for.
+Next, check out the things your dentist needs you to do differently.